 In cultures prone to departmental silos, executives often underestimate the time, resources, and effort required to complete digital initiatives, leading to misplaced confidence levels.
 When all teams understand the pain points of the customers, it becomes easier for executives to align business plans roadmaps and make more informed decisions.

-For more digital transformation statistics and insights, download the complete 2022 State of Digital Transformation report.
+For more digital transformation statistics and insights, download the complete 2024 Investing in Digital Transformation & product Development report.
 You’ll also find practical tips and recommendations on running cross-functional digital initiatives from our executive team.